 “I can still grow, right?”
 I look down at my body in disappointment.
 I heard beastwomen usually have voluptuous and curvy bodies, but can I even be considered a beastwomen?
 Despite my tail and ears, I’m mostly human.

 No point in worrying about it now, I got a bigger problem.
 It’s already dark out, which means the scum of the earth is roaming the streets.
 Not even soldiers are dumb enough to stroll around here at night.
 (Although they don’t come here during the day either.)
 I guess it’s a good thing I know the slums like the back of my hand.
 I can easily maneuver through the street without being seen.

 A cool breeze greeted me the moment I open the window.
-After taking a glance making sure no one was around, I leaped out the window.
-Perhaps it’s because of the small beast blood in me, but I love high places.
-The world feel so much clearer from above, with just a mere glance I figure out how to safely land on the ground.
+After taking a glance, making sure no one was around, I leaped out the window.
+Perhaps it’s because of the little beast blood in me, but I love high places.
+The world feels so much clearer from above, with just a mere glance, I figure out how to safely land on the ground.
 I the pipe that was attached to the side of the store and slid down to the crack pavement.
-As expected, no one applaud my performance, as everyone was hiding in their homes, leaving the plaza in an eerie silence.
+As expected, no one applauds my performance, as everyone was hiding in their homes, leaving the plaza in an eerie silence.

 With that thought lingering in the back of my head, I quickly made my way to the nearest ally and hid in the dark.
 Another neat feature of being part beast man was that I could see clearly in the dark, so I didn’t need the sparse lampposts to navigate the streets.

 As I wander through the slums, the unnatural silence begins to takes its toll on me.
 “Where is everyone?”
 My thoughts unintentionally out my mouth.